olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/MVP/MVP Product Demonstration.md

 As a team we have agreed to design and develop a path finder bot to monitoring temperature and humidity in indoor green house.

+## Introduction
-## Project: Path Finder for indoor green House (for monitoring temperature and humidity in greenhouse)
+### Project: Path Finder for indoor green House (for monitoring temperature and humidity in greenhouse)

 Some of the importance of managing temperature and humidity in a greenhouse are: